The Role of Feature Interactions in Graph-based Tabular Deep Learning: Conclusion, limitations, and future work

-In this work, we argue that \gtdl must shift from a purely prediction-centric paradigm toward structure-aware modeling.
-Current GTDL approaches often produce graph structures used for interpretation, yet our analysis shows that these structures frequently fail to reflect the true interactions among features.
-This disconnect undermines interpretability, limits generalization, and erodes trust in model explanations.
-Inspired by the principles of \pgms, we advocate for treating feature interaction graphs as explicit modeling targets rather than by-products of prediction.
-We advocate for the use of synthetic tabular datasets with known ground-truth graph structures, enabling the \gtdl community to quantitatively assess whether models accurately capture the intended graph structure.
+In this work, we have analyzed the capability of \gtdl methods to learn feature interactions in tabular data.
+Inspired by the principles of \pgms, we proposed to use synthetic tabular datasets with known ground-truth graph structures, enabling the \gtdl community to quantitatively assess whether models accurately capture the intended graph structure.
+Current \gtdl approaches often produce graph structures used for interpretation, yet our analysis shows that these structures fail to reflect the true interactions among features.
+This indicates that the mechanisms of message-passing in \gnns, and attention in transformers, does not work as intended for tabular data.
 Our empirical findings demonstrate that when models operate on accurate interaction structures, predictive performance improves, highlighting that structural fidelity is not merely a matter of explainability, but a core driver of performance.

-We call for a new generation of \gtdl models that incorporate structure-aware inductive biases, draw on statistical foundations, and support principled graph validation — paving the way for models that are not only powerful but also interpretable and reliable.
+A potential risk could be the interpretation of the attention map as a weighted adjacency matrix.
+First, the attention mechanism is not designed to specifically model feature interactions or for explainability.
+If attention can be used for explainability is an ongoing debate \citep{bibalAttentionExplanationIntroduction2022,lopardoAttentionMeetsPosthoc2024}, although this debate in the literature mainly focuses around natural language tasks.
+However, our interpretation for tabular data—that non-interacting features will exhibit low attention values while interacting features will manifest higher attention—is deliberately modest and pragmatic, rather than relying on attention as a fully explanatory tool.
+Second, while we acknowledge that aggregating attention across layers and heads might obscure certain signals, we find no strong evidence that alternative aggregation strategies would significantly improve graph recovery or alter the overall conclusions.